 Remember that, intuitively (and empirically), the long dealers series should have a negative correlation with the asset, the short dealers series should have a positive correlation with the asset, the long funds series should have a positive correlation with the asset, and the short funds series should have a negative correlation with the asset.
 We can either analyze the four components alone or calculate a net value using the following formulas:

-It is up to the trader to choose whether to net them so that he has only two time series to deal with or to keep the four series and make a deeper analysis.
+It is up to the trader to choose whether to net them so that he has only two-time series to deal with or to keep the four series and make a deeper analysis.
 Now, the above can be done for the previous years as well.
-I recommend downloading the COT values since 2006-2010 so that you have enough history to apply some statistical strategies.
+I recommend downloading the COT values from 2006-2010 so that you have enough history to apply some statistical strategies.

 Using the COT Data to Understand Market Sentiment

 Now, how to use the COT data?
 As mentioned previously, there are many strategies that can be applied with this known technique but the two most common ones are the flip strategy and the extreme strategy.
 Let us zoom in on the EURUSD’s COT chart as shown in the next figure.

 Notice how the flip from positive to negative on the net leveraged funds relates to a continued bearish trend on the EUR.
 Over the long-term horizon, we need more confirmation as the flip can happen many times before establishing a trend like in 2020 and 2021.
 Therefore, for a bullish trend confirmation, we need to see at least 4-6 positive COT values after surpassing the zero line and for a bearish trend confirmation, we need to see at least 4-6 negative COT values after breaking the zero line.
 The same applies to the net dealers but in reverse.
 Remember the intuition is that net leveraged funds are positively correlated to the market’s price while net dealers are negatively correlated to it.